fricciardi/datetime2/docs/interface.rst

 The attribute gives access to what is called an "interface class".
 The interface class is the one that manages converting a specific representation (e.g. the Gregorian calendar) to the base class.
-The :ref:`all-calendars` chapter lists all available interface classes for calendars.
+The :ref:`all-calendars` table lists all available interface classes for calendars.
 The :ref:`all-time-representations` chapter lists all available interface classes for time.

 The real power of this paradigm is that we can create a base class instance